CSCfi/csc-user-guide/docs/apps/pytorch.md

 All modules include [PyTorch](https://pytorch.org/) and related libraries with GPU support via CUDA.

 If you find that some package is missing, you can often install it yourself with `pip install --user`.
-If you think that some important PyTorch-related package should be included in the module provided by CSC, you can send an email to <servicedesk@csc.fi>.
+If you think that some important PyTorch-related package should be included in the module provided by CSC, you can send an email to [servicedesk@csc.fi](mailto:servicedesk@csc.fi).

 Some modules are Singularity-based (indicated in the "Environ." column in the table above).
 Wrapper scripts have been provided so that common commands such as `python`, `python3`, `pip` and `pip3` should work as normal.
 For more information, see the [Singularity section in our machine learning guide](../support/tutorials/gpu-ml.md#singularity).